Select your language

 Difficulty 2/5

-Utensils oven, mixing bowl, baking stone, pizza peel, bowls, knife, tablespoon, kitchen towel
+Utentils oven, mixing bowl, container, baking stone, pizza peel, bowls, knife, wooden spoon, tablespoon, kitchen towel

 Dough